 • cases prosecuted by agencies or individuals other than police (e.g. local councils);

 • details of occupational or professional disciplinary action; and

 • overseas court cases.

-It is important to remember that a different release policy is applied by Victoria Police depending on whether you apply for your records for your own personal information, or for the purposes of seeking employment, voluntary work or occupation-related licensing and registration (see “What will my police record show?”).
+It is important to remember that a different release policy is applied by Victoria Police depending on whether you apply for your records for your own personal information, or for the purposes of seeking employment, voluntary work or occupation-related licensing and registration (see “What will my record show?”).

 Victoria Police conducts a nation-wide check of criminal records.
 If a record is obtained by Victoria Police from another police force, the relevant legislation (and/or policy) affecting the records of that police force will be applied (as well as the Victoria Police’s own Information Release Policy) before it is released.